chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 **Persistence** - We value failures as opportunities for learning, noting that great discoveries are often made after countless failed attempts.

-**Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.
+**Collaboration** - We enjoy problem-solving as a team and collaborating with other labs in a variety of efforts, including the integration of theory with experiment.

 **Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing relevant work in our publications.